mlexchange/mlex_docs/dash/src/assets/html/_sources/docs/contibute.rst.txt

 | The parameter class you previously defined for your source files
   corresponds to the GUI’s components that MLExchange automatically generates within its applications.
-You can define these parameters in the json file, or you can use the model registry form to add each GUI component.
+You can define these parameters in the JSON file, or you can use the model registry form to add each GUI component.

-Currently, the model registry supports 8 different types of components:
+Currently, the model registry supports the following 8 types of components:

 - 3 types of input box: int, float, and string
 - Dropdown